HoonChuanHng/menu/README.md

 #### Customer Call Notification

-* Receive notification messages, sound alerts, and table information when customers request waiter assistance on customer page
+* Receive notification messages, sound alerts, and table number when customers request waiter assistance on customer page

 #### Ready Order Notification

 * Receive a separate notification sound when the kitchen marks an order as **Ready**
 * A red dot on the notification bell indicates unread **Ready** order notifications
-* Clicking the notification bell displays orders marked as **Ready** and clears the unread indicator
+* Clicking the notification bell displays orders and clears the unread indicator

 #### Order Delivery